 My thoughts about daddy issues created from this situation.
 They are mine.
 I know it sounds funny, but they are part of me and there are lessons I must learn from them.
 That is the one thing my father gave to me.
 I am a strong believer about being in control of choosing what lessons we have to learn when we come here.

 Whatever lesson it is about my dad I am still learning it.
 I'm sure there are several.
 Because of my dad I have learned to survive on my own.
 I have learned to love and care for myself even when others won't.
 I have learned to give people a chance.
+I have learned when how to not give anymore chances.
+I have learned we choose who we love and it doesn't matter if they are family or not.
 I have learned regret.
-I have also learned to let go because no matter who you are you just can't make people love you.
+I have also learned to let go because no matter who you are you just can't make some people love you.

 Most important I have learned I never want to make anyone especially my children to feel the way my father made me feel.
 I will, without a doubt, be there for them even during the hardest times.
 I will always be here for them to come home to until the day I die.